Kaggle/kaggle-api/docs/kernels.md

 **Purpose:**

 This command uploads your local kernel file and its metadata to Kaggle.
 If the kernel specified in the metadata exists under your account, it will be updated.
 Otherwise, a new kernel will be created.
 After uploading, Kaggle will attempt to run the kernel.

+Accelerators available as of Feb 2026:

+* NvidiaTeslaP100
+* TpuV38
+* NvidiaTeslaT4
+* NvidiaTeslaT4Highmem
+* Tpu1VmV38
+* NvidiaTeslaA100
+* NvidiaL4
+* TpuV5E8
+* NvidiaL4X1
+* TpuV6E8
+* NvidiaH100
+* NvidiaRtxPro6000

+Some of these are only available to participants of specific competitions, and some are only available to Kaggle admins.

 ## `kaggle kernels pull`